IT-Service/PowerShellModule.Tests/README.md

 ## Run integration tests in order

-This is only available for resource modules that are using the shared AppVeyor module model, meaning those resource modules that are calling the helper function `Invoke-AppveyorTestScriptTask` either without the parameter `-Type`, or has assigned the value `'Default'` to parameter `-Type`.
+This is only available for PowerShell modules that are using the shared AppVeyor module model, meaning those PowerShell modules that are calling the helper function `Invoke-AppveyorTestScriptTask` either without the parameter `-Type`, or has assigned the value `'Default'` to parameter `-Type`.

->**Note:** Resource modules using the "Harness"-model (e.g SharePointDsc and
+>**Note:** PowerShell modules using the "Harness"-model (e.g SharePointDsc and
-> xStorage) must add this functionality per individual resource module.
+> xStorage) must add this functionality per individual PowerShell module.

-To run integration tests in order, the resource module must opt-in by calling helper function `Invoke-AppveyorTestScriptTask` using the switch parameter `-RunTestInOrder`.
+To run integration tests in order, the PowerShell module must opt-in by calling helper function `Invoke-AppveyorTestScriptTask` using the switch parameter `-RunTestInOrder`.